oscarmarina/blockquote-web-components/packages/base/blockquote-base-meta/README.md

-# blockquote-base-meta

 ![Lit](https://img.shields.io/badge/lit-2.0.0-blue)

 `BlockquoteBaseMeta` is based on Polymer's `iron-meta`, and it is a generic class that you can use for sharing information across the DOM tree.
 It uses [monostate pattern](http://c2.com/cgi/wiki?MonostatePattern) pattern such that any instance of it has access to the shared information.
 You can use `BlockquoteBaseMeta` to share whatever you want.
 The `BlockquoteBaseMeta` instances contain your actual data.
 The only requirement is that you create them before you try to access them.